NGI-TRUSTCHAIN/DOOF/README.md

 ![DOOF architecture](./documentation/architecture_doof_github.jpg)

-The DOOF is a distributed platform based on an event-driven architecture.
+DOOF is a distributed platform based on an event-driven architecture.
 Its components (in green) and the third-party components (black) that are used for the communication between them are:
 -	The DOOF Client: an HTTPS client application that consumes the services offered by DOOF back-end.
 It can be integrated into applications used by end-users.
 -	DOOF Gateway: an HTTPS Gateway which facilitates the integration and communication between clients (front-end) and worker (back-end), by exposing RESTful APIs.
 -	Work Queue: A third-party message queuing system that holds all the tasks to be processed by the first available Worker.
 The usage of a Work Queue allows the implementation of a competing consumers pattern, which delivers high availability and horizontal scalability as it allows to distribute the overall workload over a set of Worker Processes, local or remote.
 An example of a message queueing system that can be used is an AMQP broker such as RabbitMQ.
 -	DOOF Worker: this is the most important component within the DOOF, as it delivers the core functionality of orchestrating different services for achieving Data Ownership, including the connection with the Intermediation Platform, i.e. a blockchain such as Alastria.
 The DOOF Worker processes all the tasks (available from the Work Queue) that were fed by the DOOF Gateway, based on the requests from the DOOF Client.
 -	Broker: A third-party pub-sub broker that is used by the Worker to send asynchronous notifications to the DOOF Client.
 Typically, the asynchronous notifications originated by the Worker hold the results of the processing triggered by the requests sent by the DOOF Clients.
 A communication based on pub-sub broker is needed as the Intermediation Platform may expose non-deterministic latencies.
 A pub-sub broker may implement mqtt protocol, and be e.g. EMQX.
 The DOOF Client subscribes to a topic of this pub-sub broker which is specific for the client’s session, in order to receive the asynchronous notifications.
 The DOOF worker publishes notifications on the topic specific to the client’s session.
 -	Solidity Smart Contract: The smart contract on the intermediation platform has the responsibility to maintain the relationships between Data Owners and Data Users and the list of consents that the data owner has granted to data users.
 The intermediation platform can be implemented in several different ways, depending on the desired degree of decentralization.
 For instance, the intermediation platform can be based on DLT technologies (in particular: Alastria) or on more traditional technologies like RDBMS.
 In case of a blockchain platform is used, the relationships between Data Owners and Data Users are maintained thanks to a set of Smart Contracts developed by Ecosteer.
 -   Database: A persistence layer used to keep an off-chain representation and additional details regarding the objects found in the smart contract, for user and session management, and for any other extension that may be required by a given use case.

 The providers (in blue) are pluggable modules that adhere to a common abstract interface and handle, e.g., the communication with the third party components such as the Work Queue and the pub/sub broker.